emredagli/physics-constants-explorer/README.md

 > pip install -r ./requirements.txt
 ```

-## Run the Program
+## Running the Program

 ### Constants Definition File
-The program is using [pint](https://pint.readthedocs.io/en/stable/) library to use & operate on physical (dimensional) & mathematical (dimensionless) constants.
+The program is using [pint](https://pint.readthedocs.io/en/stable/) library to use and operate on physical (dimensional) & mathematical (dimensionless) constants.

 You can override to modify [pint default constants definition file](https://github.com/hgrecco/pint/blob/master/pint/constants_en.txt).

 The overriden file is located [definition/constants_en.txt](definition/constants_en.txt).

-You can also change this file to add & modify the constant definitions.
+You can also change this file to add and modify the constant definitions.

 ### The Config File